-Customer expectations are changing and businesses need to adapt through digital transformation to understand the customers and their journey.
-Customer experience is now becoming the key differentiating factor of customers’ decision making process.
+Customer expectations are changing swiftly and businesses need to adapt through digital transformation to understand the customers and their journey.
+Customer experience is now becoming the key differentiating factor in the customers’ decision-making process.
+The positive or negative experience customers receive across multiple touchpoints is what now defines the brand.

-Omni channel customer experience (CX) is very important to help businesses provide necessary insights into customer interactions and their behavior across their life cycle.
-The strongest omnichannel customer strategies retain 89% of customers, compared to 33% for companies with weak strategies.
+Omnichannel customer experience (CX) is very important to help businesses provide necessary insights into customer interactions and their behavior across their life cycle.
+The strongest omnichannel customer strategies retain 89% of customers.

-So, how would businesses plan their strategy to deliver superior omni channel customer experience (CX)?
+So, how would businesses plan their strategy to deliver a superior omni channel consumer experience (CX)?

 What is omnichannel customer experience (CX)?